modelica/ModelicaConference2021/proceedings/authors/MartinSjolund.md

 <tr><th>Abstract:</th>
 <td>Modelica tools change the formatting of the source code when performing operations in the graphical user interface.
 These unintended changes cause problems for source code management where during a code review you will mostly see changes that do not perform anything.
-The intent of this work is to present a workflow where edits from an interactive environment do not contain these unintended changes when using the source code management system.
+The intent of this work is to present a workflow where edits from an interactive environment do not contain these unintended changes when using the source code management system.<br>

 A diff tool that can merge two Modelica files and produce a merged copy is presented and evaluated.
 The diff algorithm works by comparing syntax subtrees of Modelica code and having some domain knowledge about which subtrees belong together, speeding up the diff algorithm.